How to use open circuit transformer

 In the electrical current transformer, the electric current in the secondary is proportional to the primary current.

-The voltage across the output (across the secondary winding) will be equal to the multiplication of the electric current in the secondary and the resistor value.
+The voltage across the output (across the secondary winding) will be equal to the product of the electric current in the secondary and the resistor value.

 VS = IS x RL